Battle at Kruger

 3. It's old

 The Kruger was established by its namesake, Paul Kruger, the South African President of the day in 1898 as a protected area for wildlife and to reduce hunting.
-Proclaimed in 1926, Kruger Park first opened its gates to the public in 1927.
+Kruger Park first opened its gates to the public in 1927.
 The entrance fee of the day?
 A princely sum of 1 Pound per vehicle.
+A total of 3 vehicles visited the park that year.

 It's steeped in history, from ancient San rock paintings to vital archaeological sites like Masorini and Thulamela.
 These national treasures reflect the cultures, peoples and events that have played a part in creating and conserving the Kruger National Park and all its assets.